 A 19 years old Italian developed created this puzzle game in 2014.
-Although the concept didn’t come from his brain.
+However, the concept didn’t come from his brain.
 The game went viral.
 Hence, many developers created different clones of 2048 for various platforms.
 This is yet another 2048 clone for Linux.
-And, the specialty of this game is that it is a perfect example of ASCII game on Linux.
+The specialty of this game is that it is a perfect example of an ASCII game on Linux.

 Gameplay Highlights of 2048

 - This is a 4X4 grid-based slide-controlled puzzle.

 - The goal of the player is to score 2048 anyway.

 - You can move the slides by using the buttons of the keyboard.

 - It helps to develop the calculation power of your brain.

 19. GNU Chess